moorepants/BicycleParameters/bicycleparameters/README.md

 The Bicycle Dynamics Analysis App provides a GUI for using the BicycleParameters Python program on the web.
 Using Dash, we transform Python code into HTML and CSS which is nicely rendered within a web browser.
 The application is available at https://bicycleparameters.herokuapp.com/.

 # Directory Structure

-Within the `BicycleParameters/bicycleparameters/` directory, the primary module for the application is `cycle_app.py`.
+Within the `BicycleParameters/bicycleparameters/` directory, the primary module for the application is `cycle_app.py` and it is written entirely in Python.
 The `/assets/` folder contains files which are to be displayed by the app, and the `/data/` folder contains raw bicycle measurement data.
+Some custom CSS is contained within `/assets/styles.css`, but most of the CSS can be written directly in `cycle_app.py` using `dash-bootstrap-components`.
 You can read more about the purpose of the `/assets/` folder on the [Dash documentation](https://dash.plotly.com/external-resources).

 # Development